List of candidates in the 2014 European Parliament election in the Netherlands

-About the candidate lists
+Background

 Participation of political groups

 On Monday 14 April 2014, the Electoral Council had a public hearing on the validity of the lists of candidates for the election of the Dutch seats for the European Parliament.

 The candidate list of the Women's Party was declared invalid because the required deposit to participate (€11,250) was not paid.

 Furthermore, the following candidates of the Party for the Animals were deleted because their documentation was incomplete and, as such, could not participate in the election: